mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Fanganger is perhaps the quietist and most peaceful subsector currently in Gvurrdon sector outside the Society of Equals territory.
 The largest power here is the Pact of Gaerr that currently controls six worlds.
 The Nation of Urukhu was once an equal and rival empire but their isolationism means they are of little concern to other states and much of their infl uence was lost when two worlds broke away to form the Fanganger Federation.
 The Thoengling Empire also has minimal infl uence with only a single world at the edge of the subsector.

 Corsair activity is minimal in Fanganger and there are no bases or large bands that operate here.
 The Kaerrgga occasionally come this far when anti-corsair patrols in their home subsector of Adhsakh become too active.
-However, with the centre worlds of the Nation of Urukhu isolated from the rest of Fanganger there is little interstellar trade worth plundering.
+However, with the center worlds of the Nation of Urukhu isolated from the rest of Fanganger there is little interstellar trade worth plundering.

 Kaeg D423412-7 Kaeg was once a thriving world of agriculture and trade.
 Factions within the balkanised government were in constant confl ict and their downfall came following decades of disputes over joining the Pact of Gaerr.
 In 1079 a civil war broke out that ravaged the planet.
 The war lasted several years until weapons of mass destruction were employed, which killed millions, levelled cities and contaminated the once fertile lands.